casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 # Monitoring and Consuming Events

 The Casper platform uses event streaming to signal state changes in smart contracts and nodes.
-Emitted events can be captured by applications that are actively listening for them.
-Using Casper's client-side SDKs, dApps can consume these events and perform actions based on event data.
+Using Casper's client-side SDKs, dApps actively listening for emitted events can consume these events and perform actions based on event data.

-A node on a Casper network streams events through the SSE (Server Sent Event) server.
-The default configuration of the Casper node provides event streaming via the port specified as the `event_stream_server.address` in the node's *config.toml*.
+Each Casper node streams events through the SSE (Server Sent Event) server via the port specified as the `event_stream_server.address` in the node's *config.toml*.
 This port is by default `9999` for nodes on [Testnet](https://testnet.cspr.live/tools/peers) and [Mainnet](https://cspr.live/tools/peers).

-Casper nodes emit three event streams on their corresponding endpoints.

 <!--TODO add the original content back: